AUOpenSTEM/caterpillar/README.md

 Acknowledgement of heritage:
-  This model is roughly based on a design from 2009 http://letsmakerobots.com/robot/project/polymorph-caterpillar That one used polymorph, PixAXE controlled, with primitive sensors.
+  This model is roughly based on a design from 2009 http://letsmakerobots.com/robot/project/polymorph-caterpillar That one used polymorph, PicAXE controlled, with primitive sensors.

 The OpenSTEM proto1 caterpillar is autonomous, running on a simple ruleset.
 It moves forward until it encounters an object less than 10cm away